-Human trafficking is the recruitment, control, and use of people for their bodies and for their labor.
+Human Trafficking is the recruitment, transportation, transfer, harbouring or receipt of people through force, fraud or deception, with the aim of exploiting their bodies or their labour for profit.
 It is modern-day slavery and affects millions of men, women, and children around the world; it also happens in our community.